baffou/PhaseLAB/doc/Sphinx/docs/source/importImages.rst

 | *REF_20210924_11h_38min_405sec.tif*
 | *REF_20210924_11h_52min_168sec.tif*

-By default, PhaseLAB will import them all, without difficulty, but one may want to specifically import the *ITF2*-tagged interferograms for instance.
-In this case, here with the command:
+By default, |PhaseLAB| will import them all, without difficulty, but one may want to specifically import the *ITF2*-tagged interferograms for instance.
+In this case, here is the command:

 .. code-block:: matlab
     :linenos: